 Water Damage in the Carpets

 Carpeting typically exhibits some of the most visible water damage in the area.
 Water can cause discoloration and deformed appearance in wet carpeting, and dry, shriveled and brittle appearances after evaporation.
-Many times, even moderate water damage will require replacement of the carpeting.
+Many times, even moderate flood damage restorations will require replacement of the carpeting.
 It is best that this is done as soon as possible, however, as the textured nature of carpeting coupled with organic materials contained within the bristles encourages fairly rapid mold growth, which may cause ill health effects.

 Water Damage on the Walls

-Visually, water damage from Dallas can be a real blight on walls, especially after a storm when mud and grime can be mixed in with the water.
+Visually, a home full of flood water in Dallas can be a real blight on walls, especially after a storm when mud and grime can be mixed in with the water.
 Often, a fresh coat of paint or a new layer of wallpaper is required to remedy these visual issues.
 However, it is essential to dry out and examine the interior of the walls as well, as these may harbor pockets of water in which mold can grow and stability of the building can be compromised.
-Get your walls examined as soon as possible by a professional to ensure that they do not have significant interior damage.
+Get your walls examined as soon as possible by a professional to ensure that they do not have significant interior water damage.

 Water Damage to Furnishings

-Some furnishings can survive significant water damage after heavy rain or flooding in Texas with little more than a cleaning.
+Some furnishings can survive significant storm damage after heavy rain or flooding in in Dallas with little more than a cleaning.
 Others may need full replacement and removal, or may even be destroyed.
 Typically, electronics and some fabric and wood furniture will be total losses, while metal or plastic appliances such as ovens or refrigerators may survive relatively unscathed.
 Check with your insurance provider to learn about what furniture you have covered.

 Bathroom fixtures may have some water damage as well, but typically fare better than other items on this list due to waterproofing and design oriented towards water resistance.
 In a water damaged bathroom, make sure to check pipes and in cabinets for potential blockages or debris and ensure that it is checked for mold growth in a similar fashion as other regions in the building.